fodorbalint/PathMaker/readme0.md

 <!---->

-The next stop is similar in concept: When we exit the first area, there are two close obstacles on either side:
+The next stop is similar in concept (Square 4 x 2 C-Shape): When we exit the first area, there are two close obstacles on either side:

 <img align="top" src="References/rules/9/Square 4 x 2 C-Shape.svg" width="5" />